excalidraw/excalidraw/README.md

 > **as above*

-The link to the unit test commit that generated these results can be found [here]().
+The link to the unit test commit that generated these results can be found [here](https://github.com/GacuGacu/excalidraw-SEP/commit/db8406446454c863e91860086ff9ea755890d8c7).

+---

 Team member name: Kacper